jdereg/json-io/README.md

 be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data._

-#### All of the optional values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.
+#### The optional values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.

     CUSTOM_WRITER_MAP       // Set to Map<Class, JsonWriter.JsonClassWriterEx> to
                             // override the default JSON output for a given class.